 The first showing of the film begins 15 minutes after the center opens, and the film plays continuously until the center closes each day.
 Destiny Theater is located at the entrance to Starship Gallery.

 Destiny Theater is also home to the podium used by President John F. Kennedy during his historic speech imploring Americans to reach the Moon.

+Space Center Theater now has a new silver screen and a top-of-the-line 4K projector.
 4K is ultra-high-resolution and one of the highest quality digital displays currently available.
 The audio received a massive improvement thanks to a state-of-the-art Dolby surround-sound system, making Space Center Theater a truly wonderful audio-visual experience.